Emilia Lanier: Plays

 John Hudson points out that the names Emilia in Othello and Bassanio in The Merchant of Venice coincide with mentions of a swan dying to music, which he sees as a standard Ovidian image of a great poet.
 He asserts that the "swan song" may be a literary device used in some classical writings to conceal the name of an author.
 However, the notion that a dying swan sings a melodious "swan song" was proverbial, and its application to a character need not prove the character is being presented as a poet.
 So the evidence remains inconclusive and perhaps coincidental.

 Furthermore, Prior argues that the play Othello refers to a location in the town of Bassano, and that the title of the play may refer to the Jesuit Girolamo Otello from the town of Bassano.
-The character Emilia speaks some of the first feminist lines on an English stage and so could be seen as a contemporary allegory for Lanier herself, while the musicians in both plays, Prior argues, are allegories for members of her family.

 Hudson further believes that another "signature" exists in Titus Andronicus, where an Aemilius and a Bassianus each hold a crown.
 Each mirrors the other's position at the beginning and end of the play, as rhetorical markers indicating that the two names are a pair, and book-end the bulk of the play.

 In November 2020, Peter Bassano, a descendant of Lanier's uncle, published a book, Shakespeare and Emilia, claiming to have found proof that Lanier is Shakespeare's Dark Lady.
 Bassano points to the similarity of Hilliard's alternative miniature to a description of Lord Biron's desired wife in Love's Labour's Lost: "A whitely wanton, with a velvet brow.
 With two pitch balls stuck in her face for eyes."

-Reputation
+Authorship

+The Emilia Lanier theory of Shakespeare authorship contends that Lanier is the actual author of at least part of the plays and poems attributed to William Shakespeare.
+As is the case with the dozens of other candidates suggested to be the author of Shakespeare's works, this idea is not accepted by the large majority of Shakespeare scholars.
+In 2008, John Hudson, scholar and theatre producer, introduced the idea that Lanier wrote the works of Shakespeare.
+Hudson found similarities between the works of Shakespeare and Salve Deus Rex Judaeorum.
+He also noted her educated background and cosmopolitan upbringing as support of the idea.
+Her family included several musicians, and Hudson argued that musical references in Shakespeare's plays occur three times as often as in comparable works.
+The idea would receive some further support from writers including reporter Elizabeth Winkler and feminist novelist Jodi Picoult.

+Legacy

-Lanier was largely forgotten for centuries, but study of her has abounded in recent decades.
+Lanier was largely forgotten for centuries, but study of her has increased in recent decades.
 She is remembered for contributing to English literature her volume of verses Salve Deus Rex Judaeorum, for which she is seen as the first professional female poet in the English language.
-Indeed she is known as one of England's first feminist writers in any form, and potentially as the "dark lady" of Shakespearean myth.
+She is further noted as one of England's first proto-feminist writers in any form, and for her potential roles in Shakespearean myth.
+The Shakespearean troupe The Dark Lady Players is named in reference to the supposed connections between the two writers.